FinkBig/barrier_probability_fetcher/thesis/README.md

 * **Summary Statistics (`summary_stats_[market_id].txt`):** Text file containing quantitative measures of the comparison:
     * Overall mean, median, and standard deviation of the difference between Polymarket and RND probabilities.
     * Breakdown of these statistics by strike range and time to expiration.
-    * (Optional) Dynamic Time Warping (DTW) distance: A measure of similarity between the time series of the two probability sources for each bucket.
+    * (Optional) Dynamic Time Warping (DTW) distance: A measure of similarity between the time series of the two probability sources for each bucket (requires `fastdtw` library).
     * Correlation between changes in spot price and changes in probabilities from both sources.

 **Overall Goal:** The results aim to shed light on how these two different markets price the probability of future Bitcoin price movements.
 Discrepancies could arise from different participant bases, market microstructures, risk premia, or information efficiency.
 The analysis explores the magnitude, persistence, and potential drivers (like time to expiry or moneyness) of these differences.